 Introduction

-Searching and finding a record in a Form is easy with Edit - -> Find (Ctrl + F) Option on a particular field value.
+Searching and finding a record in a Form is easy with the Edit - -> Find (Ctrl + F) Option on a particular field value.
 But, this will fetch only the first record even if there are more records matching the same search text.
-Most of the time we need to find records that matches values in more than one field, like records of Sales Representatives of Northwind Traders located in the City of London.
+Most of the time we need to find records that match values in more than one field, like records of Sales Representatives of Northwind Traders located in the City of London.

 - Create a temporary table with the name temp_param with two text fields; City and Title.

-- Add a single record with City field value as London and Title field value as Sales Representative.
+- Add a single record with City field value as London and Title field value as a Sales Representative.

 - Query Name: cboCityQ